What happens when a creditor or debt collector calls and you don’t respond?

 - Create a budget to find out your capacity to pay.
 Do not agree to something you cannot afford.

-- Contact the collections agency and discuss a payment plan.
-Ask for more time so that you can contact a financial counsellor for support.
+- Contact the creditor or debt collector and discuss a payment plan.
+Ask for more time so that you can contact a Financial Counsellor for support.

-- You can try to return the goods (white goods, car etc.).
+- You can try to return the property (white goods, car etc.).
 However, you will still be responsible for any remaining debt.